Carolyn McCormick

-Carolyn Inez McCormick (born September 19, 1959) is an American actress who played Dr. Elizabeth Olivet in the Law & Order franchise.
+Carolyn McCormick is an American actress who played Dr. Elizabeth Olivet in the Law & Order franchise.

 Life and career

-McCormick was born and raised in Midland, Texas, and graduated first in her class from The Kinkaid School in Houston in 1977.
-She graduated with honors from Williams College in 1981 with a B.F.A.
-She also holds an M.F.A. from the American Conservatory Theater in San Francisco.
-She has worked in television, movies, theatre, and voice acting.
+McCormick has worked in television, movies, theatre, and voice acting.

 Her breakthrough role was in Enemy Mine, directed by Wolfgang Petersen with Dennis Quaid.
 Her other film credits include Woody Allen's Whatever Works, You Know My Name with Sam Elliott, and A Simple Twist of Fate with Steve Martin.
+She played Hannah's Mom in Barney's Night Before Christmas.

-Her first notable television credit was as district attorney Rita Fiore in Spenser: For Hire, in 1986-1987.
-She appeared as the holodeck simulation Minuet in "11001001", a first-season episode of Star Trek: The Next Generation, and later as Minuet Riker (William Riker's wife) in a fantasy-alternate universe during the fourth-season episode "Future Imperfect".
+Her first notable television credit was as district attorney Rita Fiori in Spenser: For Hire, in 1986–1987.
+She appeared as the holodeck simulation Minuet in "11001001", a first-season episode of Star Trek: The Next Generation, and later as Minuet (William Riker's holodeck love interest) in a fantasy-alternate universe during the fourth-season episode "Future Imperfect".

-The role for which McCormick would become best known was as Dr. Elizabeth Olivet, a consulting psychologist for the prosecution on Law & Order.
+McCormick starred as Dr. Elizabeth Olivet, a consulting psychologist for the prosecution on Law & Order.
 She appeared in approximately half of the episodes of the NBC series between 1994 and 2006.

 In 1997, she played the unhappy wife of a police psychiatrist, played by Robert Pastorelli, in the short-lived Americanized version of the British series Cracker.
-She has been a guest star on series including Madam Secretary, Elementary, Blue Bloods, Judging Amy, The Practice, Body of Proof, Cold Case, Homicide: Life on the Street, and LA Law.
+She has been a guest star on series including Madam Secretary, Elementary, Blue Bloods, Judging Amy, The Practice, Body of Proof, Cold Case, Homicide: Life on the Street, LA Law, and Boston Blue.